brandonguigo/localplane/README.md

 ### TODO

 - [ ] rename to project to localplane
-- [ ] add some spinners to the create command
 - [ ] replace prompts with promptui
 - [ ] configure victoria-metrics ingress